Credit plays a crucial role in real estate investment, greatly influencing the borrowing options that investors have at their disposal.

 “The best use case for prospective first-time homebuyers is with a preconstruction condo or townhouse purchase, where a 10-15% down payment is required,” she said.
 “In this case, the borrowed down payment may be necessary and the real estate asset will appreciate aggressively enough in a three- to five-year period that the borrowed funds could be repaid by refinancing shortly after closing.
 Preconstruction units have generally appreciated at 20-30% year-over-year for the last 10 years.”

-The incentive was first introduced in 2019, but it doesn’t appear to be very popular.
+The incentive was in 2019, but it doesn’t appear to be very popular.
 Toronto mortgage firm Tribe Financial hasn’t even come across one file that relies on the FTHBI to date, and Frances Hinojosa, the company’s managing partner, isn’t so sure she’d advise clients to use it anyway.

 “My understanding is when the government came out with this, it was to help consumers with affordability, to provide them a share of the property that would reduce monthly mortgage payments, because by not having to make payments on that 5% they have better monthly cash flow,” she said.
 “But when you get into shared ownership, you’re sharing the gain as well, so if the government gives them 5% of the mortgage amount they have to give them 5% of sale price.